PhD Applications are now closed as of 1700 hrs GMT 9 December 2022

 Important Dates for Your Diary

-Selected candidates will be contacted by email and invited to undergo pre-selection zoom meeting with recruiting group leader(s).
+Selected candidates will be contacted by email and invited to undergo pre-selection virtual meeting with recruiting group leader(s).
 Candidates may also be contacted prior to applications closing to undergo this process.

-Successful pre-selected candidates will be contacted by email and invited to attend for in person interview on Tuesday 17 January 2023 at Alderley Park and possible return on Wednesday 18 January 2023 to current location of the group leader (Alderley Park, Cheshire or Oglesby Cancer Research Building, Manchester)
+Successful pre-selected candidates will be contacted by email and invited to attend for in person interview on Thursday 18 January 2024 at the New Paterson Building, Manchester with possible return on Friday 19 January 2024 to current location of the group leader (New Paterson Building/Oglesby Cancer Research Building, Manchester)

 If you have not been contacted by this date unfortunately your application has not been successful on this occasion.